Instrument used to measure wind speed

 1. **Wind Cup Anemometer**

-This is a common tool for measuring wind speed.
-It has three or four cup-shaped parts on horizontal arms.
+This is a tool that measures how fast the wind blows.
+It has three or four cup-shaped parts on its arms.
+These moving parts that move are flat.
 When the wind blows, the cups turn.

-Their spinning speed is linked to the wind speed.
-By measuring how fast they spin, we can determine the wind speed.
+Their spinning speed is linked to the understand accurate wind speed.
+We can find the wind speed by measuring how fast it spins.

 2. **Wind Vane**

-A wind vane shows the direction of the wind.
+A wind vane shows which way the wind is blowing.
 It usually has a pole and a rotating arrow or blade that points with the wind.

 3. **Wind Rod**

-A wind rod is a tool that combines a wind vane and an anemometer.
-It measures wind direction and speed in one device.
+A wind rod is a tool that has both a wind vane and an anemometer.
+It measures both wind direction and speed in one device.

 4. **Laser Doppler Wind Radar**